Gamer100Dev/Gamer_OS/README.md

     Graphics Drivers: Out-of-the-box support for the latest AMD and NVIDIA drivers ensures you get the best performance from your hardware.
     Controller Support: Plug and play support for a wide range of game controllers, including Xbox and PlayStation controllers.

-📦 Software & Compatibility

-    App Store: Access a curated collection of applications and games optimized for Gamer_OS.
-    Compatibility Layer: Run Windows games and applications with ease using Wine and other compatibility tools.
-    Development Tools: Comprehensive development environment for game developers, including support for popular engines like Unity and Unreal Engine.

-🔒 Security & Privacy

-    Secure Boot: Enhanced security features protect your system from unauthorized access and malware.
-    Privacy Controls: Take control of your data with advanced privacy settings and tools.

 🚀 Getting Started
 System Requirements